azwanazlan/PROJECT-WEB/README.md

 # Web Testing Project

 Hi!
 I'm Azwan:smiley:.
-This project is about to show some samples of web automation test project using Katalon Studio for those who are new to automation testing.
-This sample project also will help you ease while learning Katalon Studio online at your own pace.
+This project is about to show some samples of web automation test project using Katalon Studio.
+For those who are new to automation testing, this sample project also will help you ease while learning Katalon Studio online at your own pace.